vie74050/MTV_identifyErrors/readme.md

 - Objects in scene that are errors will be named with suffix `- ERROR`.
 - Build settings should have `Decompression Fallback` checked under `Player settings > Publishing Settings`

+#### Updating builds ####

+After Unity Build, the `index.html` will be re-written and revert to template content.
+If any changes were previously made to the table, just revert the `index.html` so the change are not pushed.

 ### Web handler ###